Menu

 Consider buying an extra battery pack to take with you if you’ll be out all day.
 Some heated jackets can also use AA batteries in addition to the battery pack.
 If your jacket uses AA batteries, keep some spares in your pocket or backpack.

-Heated jacket prices
+Best women’s heated jacket prices

 Inexpensive: You’ll find heated vests and a few full jackets starting at around $80.
 Some are quilted, which adds better insulation, while others have a lightweight, waterproof shell.
 Some vests or jackets at this price do not come with a battery pack.

-Mid-range: Softshell jackets with or without a hood cost between $80 and $150.
+Midrange: Softshell jackets with or without a hood cost between $80 and $150.
 These offer some water resistance, and a few models have the heating elements in a detachable liner that can be used alone.
 Some of these garments don’t come with their own battery pack.

-Expensive: Jackets that cost over $150 (and some come in well over $200) have a tougher waterproof outer layer, more insulation, and a hood.
+Expensive: Jackets that cost over $150 (and some come in well over $200) have a tougher waterproof outer layer, more insulation and a hood.
 These may also include extra pockets and a belt clip for the battery pack.

 Tips

 • Take warmth claims with a grain of salt.
 A manufacturer's claims of up to 12 hours of heat may not leave you as warm as you’d hoped.
 A battery on 10% power might last that long, but it won’t provide noticeable warmth.
-Most jackets have solid heating for a few hours on full power and up to 8 hours on low settings.
+Most jackets have solid heating for a few hours on full power and up to eight hours on low settings.

 • Look for jackets with hibernation mode.
 Some batteries have a hibernation mode that prevents them from losing the ability to hold a charge while not in use over an extended period of time, such as summer.
-You can charge the battery, put it in hibernation mode, and forget about it until winter.
+You can charge the battery, put it in hibernation mode and forget about it until winter.

 • Consider ease of use.
 Controllers that have a single button to change the heat setting are far easier to use than multi-button models.
 You’ll be able to adjust the heat setting without looking at the controller.